MicrosoftDocs/powerapps-docs/powerapps-docs/user/powerapps_mobile_troubleshoot.md

 If you don’t have the Microsoft Authenticator app, download the app from the App Store or Play Store and then sign in to Power Apps mobile again.

-If you already have the Microsoft Authenticator app installed and you're having issues signing in, then try these steps:
+If you already have the Microsoft Authenticator app installed and you're having sign in issues, then try these steps:

 1. Backup your Microsoft Authenticator account.
 For more information, see [Back up and recover account credentials using the Microsoft Authenticator app](https://docs.microsoft.com/azure/active-directory/user-help/user-help-auth-app-backup-recovery)
 2. Uninstall the Microsoft Authenticator app.